 Meeting the neighbors can be a challenge, especially if you are somewhat introverted.
 However, the neighbors are probably just as shy to approach you as you are to approach them.

-Perhaps you or your neighbor will need someone to water plants, keep an eye on the home or feed the fur babies while on vacation.
+Perhaps you or your neighbor will need someone to water plants, keep an eye on the home, or feed the fur babies while the people on vacation.
 Or maybe you want to meet the family whose kids are the same age as yours.

 Meeting your new neighbors doesn’t have to be a daunting or complicated task.
-Use these tips to help you break the ice and say, “Hi” chances are they are eager to meet you as well.
+Use these tips to help you break the ice and say hi.
+Chances are they are eager to meet you as well.

 Becoming part of the neighborhood in your new home can make life easier, happier, and more friendly.
 These three tips are just the bare basics – we’d love to hear how you’re making connections in your new neighborhood.
 Tell us in the comments!